grafana/writers-toolkit/docs/sources/write/shortcodes/index.md

 To trigger a rebuild after changes to a source file, perform a trivial change to the destination file and save that, too.
 {{< /admonition >}}

+{{< admonition type="note" >}}
+Hugo renders the shortcode separately to the page.
+If the same heading exists in a shared file and in the page that includes it, they'll have the same heading identifier.

+To work around this, set the heading identifier in the shared file.
+To set a heading identifier, refer to the [Markdown guide](https://grafana.com/docs/writers-toolkit/write/markdown-guide/#identifiers).
+{{< /admonition >}}

 ### Guidance

 When the page with the `docs/shared` shortcode includes a shared page from the same project, you should use version substitution syntax for the `version` parameter.